Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-democracy.md

 The `undelegate` transaction must be sent from the account that you wish to clear of its delegation.
 For example, if Alice has delegated her tokens to Bob, Alice would need to be the one to call the `undelegate` transaction to clear her delegation.

-The easiest way to do this is from the "Extrinsics" tab of AXIASolar Apps.
+The easiest way to do this is from the "Extrinsics" tab of AXIA Apps.
 Select the "democracy" pallet and the "undelegate" transaction type.
 Ensure that you are sending the transaction from the account you want to clear of delegations.
 Click "Submit transaction" and confirm.

 ![undelegate](assets/democracy/undelegate.png)